-Older dog heart problems are fairly common, and your senior dog may develop some type of heart disease…. eventually.
+Older dog heart murmurs, diseases and problems are fairly common, and your senior dog may develop some type of heart disease… eventually.

 But if you’re worried about witnessing a sudden dog heart attack, don’t be.
 Dogs generally don’t have ‘heart attacks’ the way people do.
 They also don’t have problems with their cholesterol levels or blood pressure (unless they’re in heart failure).

 But heart disease can, and does, happen to dogs, just the way it does to people.
 One of the most common issues is “heart murmurs” (Read: Heart Murmurs in Older Dogs).
 A heart murmur is an abnormal sound produced by the heart that you can hear when listening with a stethoscope.
 Heart murmurs can be innocent but they can also indicate a defect which can eventually lead to heart failure.

 Luckily, when symptoms of degenerative canine heart disease are spotted early, they can often be treated or managed, so that Fido gets to spend more time enjoying a quality life with you.

 Sometimes a puppy is born with a heart condition, or it can be damaged by disease or parasites… but this page is going to focus on the most common heart problems that affect our older dogs – Heart Murmurs, Mitral Valve Disease and Congestive Heart Failure.
 And although dog heart attacks are rare, occasionally a myocardial infarction (the correct medical terminology for a heart attack) can happen, so also included is a short section on the symptoms, diagnosis and treatment of a Dog Heart Attack.